 Scandinavia is a region in northern Europe.
-It refers to the countries of the Scandinavian Peninsula, Sweden and Norway, and Denmark.
+It refers to the countries of the Scandinavian Peninsula, Sweden, Norway and Denmark.
 In everyday usage, the term may also include the countries Finland and Iceland, who are culturally and historically connected with the other Scandinavian countries.
 If you are looking for travel arrangements, use our search functionality on the right.

 The meaning of the word Scandinavia is much debated.
 Some think it is derived from a Germanic root meaning the “dangerous island” and originally refer to the peninsula of Skanör, where long reefs pose a danger to seafarers.
 The name for the southernmost province of Sweden, Skåne, is also believed to be of the same origin.